The midwest is some sort of home to me,

 if there even is such a thing as home.
 The things that I walk past every day, that many overlook, are friends to me.
 I make them my home.
 The contemporary, and even timeless form of landscape in the midwest is something surreal that I can’t seem to find a place to settle in, so I call it an arbitrary word: home.

 My work is essential to my personal identity.
 I call myself a photographic artist, meaning I use strictly photographic means to create my work.
 As I work, I focus on the contemporary and domestic landscape that I encounter wherever I reside, be it permanent or temporary.

 But what is the story of this home?
 I constantly search for the meaning for this word, connecting all of my projects with this thread of the midwest.
 Work such as Arbor, Neighbor may not look related to Moth, but there is something that connects the two.
 A sense of looking for understanding.
-The more intellectual projects such as Rust Maize or IL66 seem more documentary, but are, in fact, me looking for familiarity in a landscape I label with that arbitrary word.
+As I photograph the subjects around me, I continuously look for familiarity in a landscape I label with that arbitrary word.

 Time goes on, and I still wonder and wander the midwest looking for my home.